SING3R-SLAM: Submap-based Indoor Monocular Gaussian SLAM with 3D Reconstruction Priors: Method

-\textbf{Bidirectional Loop Closure.} We further introduce a loop closure mechanism to suppress long-term drift.
-Unlike previous methods \cite{maggio2025vggt, zhang2024hi, murai2025mast3r} which rely on either feature correspondence or bag-of-words, our approach leverages the globally consistent Gaussian map as a reference to perform loop closure.
-For each frame, we obtain high-quality point maps through Sub-Track3R and the Gaussian mapper, which allows us to construct the covisibility graph using reprojection without requiring explicit feature matching and detect a loop simply based on the overlapping ratio.
-Details of the loop detection are provided in the Appendix.
+We further introduce a loop closure mechanism to suppress long-term drift.
+Unlike previous methods \cite{maggio2025vggt, zhang2024hi, murai2025mast3r} which rely on either extra feature correspondence or bag-of-words, our approach leverages the patch-level features in Eq.\ref{eq:similarity} and globally consistent Gaussian map as a reference to perform loop detection.